bioinfo-ibms-pumc/MethyScan/README.md

 # MethyScan: A tool for methylation specific PCR primer design and evaluation

 MethyScan can simultaneously complete the design of two MSP primers and the nested primer for increased sensitivity.
-In addition, by converting the genome sequence and integrating the next-generation sequencing tool [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml), MethyScan can evaluate the non-specific amplification information of the primers on the genome-scale.
+In addition, by converting the genome sequence and integrating the next-generation sequencing tool [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml), MethyScan can evaluate the non-specific amplification information of the primers on the genome sequence.

 MethyScan is maintained by Yinghao Cao [yhcao@ibms.pumc.edu.cn].